miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 ## Contents

 - `Code/`: This directory contains the Python scripts used for data preprocessing, topic modeling, sentiment analysis, classfication model training, grid search procedure and the evaluation of the classifications
-- `Data/`: This directory contains the dataset used for training and evaluation.
+- `Data/`: This directory contains the processed datasets.
 - `Results/`: This directory contains the results of the analysis in csv and an excel file that consolidates the results in tables format.